 Expires: 2/28/2015

-In general, to be eligible an employee must have worked for an employer for at least 12 months, have worked at least 1,250 hours in the 12 months preceding the leave, and work at a site with at least 50 employees within 75 miles.
-While use of this form by employers is optional, a fully completed Form WH-381 provides employees with the information required by 29 C.F.R. § 825.300(b), which must be provided within five business days of the employee notifying the employer of the need for FMLA leave.
-Part B provides employees with information regarding their rights and responsibilities for taking FMLA leave, as required by 29 C.F.R. § 825.300(b), (c).
+In general, to be eligible an employee must have worked for an employer for at least 12 months, meet the hours of service requirement in the 12 months preceding the leave, and work at a site with at least 50 employees within 75 miles.
+While use of this form by employers is optional, a fully completed Form WH-381 provides employees with the information required by 29 CFR 825.300(b), which must be provided within five business days of the employee notifying the employer of the need for FMLA leave.
+Part B provides employees with information regarding their rights and responsibilities for taking FMLA leave, as required by 29 CFR 825.300(b), (c).

 [Part A – NOTICE OF ELIGIBILITY]